smithy-lang/smithy/docs/source-2.0/tutorials/full-stack-tutorial.rst

         orderId: Uuid
     }

-Now that we've defined an order resource and its operations, we need to attach the resource to the service:
+Now that we have defined an order resource and its operations, we need to attach the resource to the service:

 .. code-block:: smithy
     :caption: ``main.smithy``